 According to the Nielsen Norman Group, “users often leave Web pages in 10-20 seconds, but pages with a clear value proposition can hold people’s attention for much longer.”

-If you want your HVAC company to stand out, you need to invest in a high-quality website.
+If you want your HVAC company and marketing efforts to stand out, you need to invest in a high-quality cooling and heating website.
 What should you be doing?
-Below, we’ve listed the top ten local HVAC company websites along with what makes them great.
+Below, we’ve listed the top ten local HVAC company websites along with what makes them the best HVAC websites.

 1. Mannix Heating & Cooling

-Mannix’s site keeps the user’s attention by using bold, beautiful colors and images.
+Mannix’s heating and cooling website keeps the user’s attention by using bold, beautiful colors and images.
 The color choices are different than those used by other HVAC websites.
-They’re not overwhelming, but they help the company stand out.
+They’re not overwhelming, but they help the company stand out with this awesome HVAC website design.

 2. City Gas